Aquakor/Shopping_List/README.md

 # Shopping_List
-Simple shopping list made for android.
+Simple shopping list made for android using SQLite.

 I'm beginner so the code is really bad.